jamiehenzy/Genome_analysis/github_getting_started.md

    - Check the box that says **Add a README file**
 4. Click **Create repository**

 You should now see your new repository with a single file called `README.md`.
-This file is the front page of your portfolio — we will edit it later.
+This file is the front page of your portfolio, which we will edit later.

 ### Add the .gitignore File

-A `.gitignore` file tells Git which files it should never push to GitHub — in our case, large data files like raw sequencing reads and genome assemblies that have no place in a code repository.
+A `.gitignore` file tells Git which files it should never push to GitHub.
+In our case, these include large data files like raw sequencing reads and genome assemblies that have no place in a code repository.
 Your instructor has provided this file for you.

 Add it to your repository now, before you do anything else:

 1. Go to your instructor's GitHub page and open the `.gitignore` file they have provided.
 Copy its entire contents.
 2. In your own repository, click **Add file → Create new file**
-3. Name the file `.gitignore` — the dot at the beginning is essential, so don't leave it out
+3. Name the file `.gitignore` .
+Note: the dot at the beginning is essential, so don't leave it out!
-4. Paste the contents you copied into the editor
+4. Paste the contents you copied into the editor.
 5. Click **Commit new file**

 Your repository should now contain two files: `README.md` and `.gitignore`.

 > **Note:** Files beginning with a dot are hidden on Linux systems.
-When you later clone your repository onto the cluster and type `ls`, you won't see `.gitignore` in the listing.
-This is normal — it is there.
+When you later clone your repository onto the cluster and type `ls`, you won't see `.gitignore` in the listing but rest assured, it is there.
 To see hidden files, use `ls -a` instead.

 ---